 Experienced in the ways of fishing and lying little girls, it didn't take my dad and uncle long to figure out we'd tied a dead fish to the end of our line, and made up the rest of the story.
 After a little laughter, a little shaking of their heads, and a lecture as to why dead bloated fish are not good to eat, they unhooked the carp from the line, and escorted us, along with our big imaginations, home.

 When I tell this story, I am reminded of how life often imitates fishing.
 We chase our dreams and strive on a daily basis to reach our goals.
 However, as life progresses, we grow weary, and become bogged down due to stress, failure,and fear.
 As our disillusionment increases, our imaginations often decrease and as a result, we lose our focus, and our drive.
-In essence, we become mediocre fisherman with modified standards, content to tie our line to any type of method, even a dead one, just to say we made the effort.
+In essence, we become mediocre fishermen with modified standards, content to tie our line to any type of method, even a dead one, just to say we made the effort.
 If we truly want to progress, however, we have to let go of what weighs us down.
 We can't rely on shortcuts and ineffective techniques.
 Instead, we must commit on a daily basis to reactivate our imaginations, cast our lines into fresh waters, and seize new opportunities.

 Wednesday, January 10, 2018